Cabot, Arkansas: Bedroom community

+Cabot received many of the families that were relocating during that time period.
+As a result, a "commuter culture" developed because many residents that had children in Cabot schools made the commute to Little Rock to work daily.
+40% of military personnel working at the Little Rock Air Force Base in Jacksonville live in Cabot because of the higher cost of living in Little Rock and Jacksonville.
+This, coupled with the perceived higher quality of life and easily accessed work opportunity, has resulted in a "boomtown."
+As more people moved to Cabot to join the commuter culture, the tax base grew and, as a result, the Cabot School District steadily developed into one of the top-performing districts in the state.

+Currently, the Cabot School District encompasses the north end of Lonoke County.
+The bulk of the county's population today can be found in approximately the same area, containing the county's most populous and second most populous cities — Cabot and Ward, respectively — in addition to Austin, which are among Arkansas' fastest growing communities.

 Recent history

 A devastating tornado hit downtown Cabot during the afternoon of March 29, 1976, killing five people and destroying multiple buildings.
 During the rebuilding of the city, it was decided to build a new city hall, municipal courtroom, library (since relocated), and police station on the site of the debris-filled dividing point between the east and west sections of Main Street, creating City Plaza.
 Arkansas Highway 89, which follows the same path as West Main Street in Cabot, was redirected around City Plaza along one block of Second Street, to continue its path along Pine Street just south of the Cabot High School campus.

-Cabot's population has more than quintupled from the 1980s to today.
+Cabot's population has more than quintupled from the 1980s to today, from under 5,000 residents to over 26,000.
 New housing starts, as seen by new subdivided developments, now cover the town.

 On August 10, 2006, Cabot Junior High School North experienced a devastating fire which was believed to have started as a small electrical fire in the library caused by a faulty light bulb.
 Although there were 100 people in the building at the time, there were no injuries.
 The building burned from 2:30 p.m. to about 9:00 p.m., and the structure was a total loss.
 Cabot Fire and Police Departments say that this is one of the worst structure fires to have ever occurred in Cabot.
 The school was only about eight years old.
 It was rebuilt and reopened about three years later.